Wernher von Braun: Popular concepts for a human presence in space

 Von Braun envisioned these expeditions as very large-scale undertakings, with a total of 50 astronauts traveling in three huge spacecraft (two for crew, one primarily for cargo), each 49 m long and 33 m in diameter and driven by a rectangular array of 30 rocket propulsion engines.
 Upon arrival, astronauts would establish a permanent lunar base in the Sinus Roris region by using the emptied cargo holds of their craft as shelters, and would explore their surroundings for eight weeks.
 This would include a 400 km expedition in pressurized rovers to the crater Harpalus and the Mare Imbrium foothills.

 At this time, von Braun also worked out preliminary concepts for a human mission to Mars that used the space station as a staging point.
 His initial plans, published in The Mars Project (1952), had envisaged a fleet of 10 spacecraft (each with a mass of 3,720 metric tonnes), three of them uncrewed and each carrying one 200-tonne winged lander in addition to cargo, and nine crew vehicles transporting a total of 70 astronauts.
 The engineering and astronautical parameters of this gigantic mission were thoroughly calculated.
 A later project was much more modest, using only one purely orbital cargo ship and one crewed craft.
-In each case, the expedition would use minimum-energy Hohmann transfer orbits for its trips to Mars and back to Earth.
+In each case, the expedition used minimum-energy Hohmann transfer orbits for its trips to Mars and back to Earth.

 Before technically formalizing his thoughts on human spaceflight to Mars, von Braun had written a science fiction novel on the subject, set in the year 1980.
-However, the manuscript was rejected by no fewer than 18 publishers.
+However, 18 publishers rejected the manuscript.
 Von Braun later published small portions of this opus in magazines, to illustrate selected aspects of his Mars project popularizations.
 The complete manuscript, titled Project Mars: A Technical Tale, did not appear as a printed book until December 2006.

 In the hope that its involvement would bring about greater public interest in the future of the space program, von Braun also began working with Walt Disney and the Disney studios as a technical director, initially for three television films about space exploration.
 The initial broadcast devoted to space exploration was Man in Space, which first went on air on 9 March 1955, drawing 40 million viewers.